NittanyLion/Grumps.jl/docs/src/tutorial.md

 ```

 #### Linear Utility Coefficients
 Next we can specify the product attributes that enter into the linear part of the utility and the instruments we will use as part of the product level exclusion restrictions.
-Notice how we inlcude price as a regressor but exclude it as an instrument.
+Notice how we include price as a regressor but exclude it as an instrument.
 Here, we are including two instruments, so that the model in over-identified.
 ```julia
     # these are the x_{jm} terms in the paper
     regressors =  [ :constant; :log_mpg; :log_hp; :log_footprint; :log_curbweight; :suv; :van; :truck; :msrp],